AidenEllis/Cligo/docs/Introduction.md

 `user information`, `Handeling errors`, `Handeling inputs`, `Database` and more.

-With our continuous updates you will be keep getting new components and features.
+With our continuous updates you will keep getting new components and features.